Last updated 16 July 2021 at 15:45pm

 Yes, maintaining social contacts with work colleagues is absolutely fine while you are furloughed.

-The minimum amount of time that someone can be furloughed for is three weeks and currently the Government scheme is available until 31 October 2020.
+The minimum amount of time that someone can be furloughed for is three weeks and the Government scheme is available until 30 September 2021.
 The letter you have received from HR will confirm the initial duration of your furlough period.
 However, you should be mindful that your furlough could be ended earlier if operationally necessary.

 You will be expected to return to work on your contracted hours and your existing working pattern.